MetaDocencia/SitioWeb/content/en/Proyecto/nasa-spanish/index.md

 [To learn more about the proposal](https://zenodo.org/records/8215456 "Proposal") [To participate in the next cohorts](https://www.metadocencia.org/en/formacion/)

-*If you're interested in participating in the NASA-TOPS Open Science 101 virtual cohorts in English, please contact our friend community [OLS](https://openlifesci.org/ "OLS").*
+*If you want to participate in the NASA-TOPS Open Science 101 virtual cohorts in English, please contact our fellow community [OLS](https://openlifesci.org/ "OLS").*